Built-in Plugin

 mergeCommitMessage

-, defaults to chore: merge node(merged by CNB)
+, the default message is chore: merge node(merged by CNB)

 chore: merge node(merged by CNB)